MaX-Lo/Amazon-Order-History/README.md

 3) Make sure your [Geckodriver](https://github.com/mozilla/geckodriver/releases/tag/v0.24.0 "Geckodriver Releases") is installed and on your PATH variable.
+For convenience there is a bash script in the project root dir for that.
+This script downloads the latest version of geckodriver, makes it executable and puts in the /usr/share/bin which is already in the PATH by default.
+It need sudo permission to do so though.
+For the Skript run:

+`chmod +x geckodriver_installer.sh`

+`./geckodriver.sh`.

 # Usage
 If you are using a device where you've never logged in before, Amazon might require a confirmation code from an email